Which type of costing system would a service company most likely ... | Study Prep in Pearson+

 1

-Identify the nature of a service company: Service companies typically provide customized services tailored to individual clients, which aligns with the characteristics of job order costing.
+Identify the nature of a service company: Service companies typically provide customized services tailored to individual clients, which aligns with the principles of job order costing.

-Consider the nature of a merchandising company: Merchandising companies purchase goods for resale and do not produce goods or services, so they typically do not use job order or process costing systems.
+Identify the nature of a merchandising company: Merchandising companies often deal with large quantities of similar products, which aligns with the principles of process costing.

-Match the costing system to the company type: A service company would most likely use a job order costing system due to the customized nature of its services, while a merchandising company does not use either job order or process costing.
+Compare the options provided in the question: Analyze each option to determine which costing system is most appropriate for the type of company described.

-Conclude that the correct answer is based on the alignment of costing systems with the operational characteristics of service and merchandising companies.
+Select the correct answer based on the analysis: A service company would most likely use job order costing, while a merchandising company would use process costing.

 Watch next